Gwen Tennyson: Ben 10: Ultimate Alien (2010–2012)

-Set several weeks after the previous series, Gwen Tennyson, now sixteen years old, releases her dormant, inner Anodite for the second time against Zombozo (John DiMaggio) after he attempts to kill her aunt and Ben's mother Sandra (Beth Littleford), growing to a gigantic size and shouting at him to leave the Tennyson family, as well as Kevin's family, alone, terrifying him before letting him go to spread the word to all of their other enemies.
-Gwen also discovers her black-haired near-identical cousin Sunny (also voiced by Ashley Johnson) is also an Anodite and once again encounters Charmcaster and Darkstar, the pair now engaged in a romantic relationship after Charmcaster failed to use the Great One Dagon to resurrect her father, before helping Ben save the universe in destroying Dagon and his Esoterica.
+Set several weeks after the previous series, Gwen Tennyson, now sixteen years old, releases her dormant, inner Anodite for the second time against Zombozo (John DiMaggio) after he attempts to kill her aunt and Ben's mother Sandra (Beth Littleford), growing to a gigantic size and shouting at him to leave Ben and Kevin's families alone, terrifying him before letting him go to spread the word to all of their other enemies.
+Gwen also discovers that her black-haired near-identical cousin Sunny (also voiced by Ashley Johnson) is also an Anodite and once again encounters Charmcaster and Darkstar, who are engaged in a romantic relationship after Charmcaster failed to use the Great One Dagon to resurrect her father, before helping Ben save the universe in destroying the extra and inter-dimensional demon entity and deity Dagon and his Esoterica and Lucubra.
 Ben 10/Generator Rex: Heroes United, a one-hour crossover with fellow Man of Action series Generator Rex, aired on November 25, 2011 on Cartoon Network, in which Gwen is featured towards the beginning and in a flashback in a cameo appearance.

 Ben 10: Omniverse (2012–2014)

-Unlike in previous series, sixteen-year-old Gwen is a supporting character in the modern day, only popping up occasionally to assist Ben due to now attending college.
-She is often depicted in flashback sequences to when she was 11-years-old, revealing she had developed a crush on Kevin at that time.
-Immediately after the previous series, Gwen is seen with Ben and Kevin chasing Zombozo through Bellwood.
-Shortly after fighting and capturing Zombozo, Gwen says her goodbyes to Ben because she is heading to college since she took honor classes.
-She then tells Ben to stay out of trouble and gets into the car with Kevin (who also reveals that he will be staying with Gwen, but near campus), and the two drive off, leaving Ben to deal with Zombozo.
-Sometime later, she makes the decision to take up the mantle of Lucky Girl again, using a nonverbal glamour-spell to change her appearance.
-She is later shown to attend a magic class taught by a redeemed Hex, after he finally overcomes his depression, him having become her favorite teacher, before he is trapped as a stone totem by his niece Charmcaster.
-Later, after being freed, he and Gwen keep Charmcaster as a miniature stone totem under the hope that she can get better someday herself.
+In Ben 10: Omniverse, Gwen is now sixteen years old.
+She attends the college Friedkin University, with one of her teachers being a reformed Hex.
+She is reduced to a supporting role in this series.
+She is often depicted in flashback sequences to when she was 11.
+She looks just like she did in the Original Series, except that she has freckles, Gwen begins to experience growth spurts and the cat logo on her shirt is now bigger.
+It is also revealed she had developed a crush on Kevin over the summer.

-At the end of "A New Dawn", after watching the new universe be created, Ben calls Gwen to get Kevin as he proposes that the trio and his partner Rook Blonko (Bumper Robinson) go on a road trip together to explore the universe that they watched being created.
+At the end of the series finale, "A New Dawn", after travelling back in time to stop Maltruant (Mark Hamill) and watching the birth of the universe, Ben calls Gwen to get Kevin as he proposes that the trio and his partner Rook Blonko (Bumper Robinson) go on a road trip together to explore the universe that they watched being created.